Mistakes That I Believe Volvo Is Making

 The first example is Volvo had the best brakes with our 2005 Volvo V70 and S80 with high quality ATE pads, superior compound that performed better than anything else in my opinion but also quiet and lasted.
 Now our 2016 XC70 TRW rear brake pads make slight noise and wear prematurely.
 I am reading complaints about brake pad wear in the new lineup as low as 15,000 miles!

-The second example is Volvo had the best sound systems and now I'm seeing complaints about some systems supposedly cutting out not being addressed.
+The second example is Volvo had the best sound systems and now I'm seeing complaints about some systems supposedly cutting out in some new Volvos.
 The third example is that we could get better fuel economy in our old 2005 5cyl Volvos than our new 4cyl Volvos that have better fuel economy ratings!
-Volvo should go back to acting like a great car company in my opinion!
+Volvo should go back to acting like a great car company in my opinion.
 I am tired of all this trendy tech garbage like self driving vehicle crap that I feel is really an insult to customers when they are having issues with basic things.

 Volvo Driving Away Customers